Loss of CO2 Sensitivity and Dysregulated BreathingBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 Learning the Buteyko method by modules

 Some breathing students can experience very high or increased heart rate (pulse) and feeling worse after breathing sessions, including the Buteyko reduced breathing exercise.
 These students may also notice that they feel worse and their breathing becomes more irregular (dysregulated breathing).
 Note that we are not talking here about irregular breathing patterns that can be caused by sleep apnea when people have apneic episodes (breath holds) during sleep.
 We discuss here the effect of breathing dysregulation that can be caused by breathing exercises.

 Generally, correctly done reduced breathing sessions should not lead to increased heart rate.
 In fact, the final pulse (after the session) should be lower than the initial pulse for Buteyko exercises unless this student drank coffee or ate foods with caffeine within hours before the session.
 What are the causes of higher pulse and dysregulated breathing?

 Dysregulation of respiration due to a loss of CO2 sensitivity is a specific topic that can be very important for some students and is surely important for practitioners or teachers of the method.
-Among all available DVD breathing courses, this topic is discussed in detail only in the breathing retraining course "Oxygen Remedy"
+Among all available DVD breathing courses, this topic is discussed in detail only in the Advanced Buteyko Breathing Exercises book.

 What is the cause?
 Breathing becomes dysregulated when the capnostat (the breathing center that is controlled by changes in CO2) has a too large alveolar CO2 increase.
 The effect takes place only in a small number of people who are genetically predisposed to heart disease, suffer from allergies, inflammation, low body weight, overheating, a lack of Ca and arginine in diet, and/or a lack of deep stages of sleep or sleep deprivation.
 It is a combination of factors that lead to dysregulation of respiration. problems with normal control of breathing, and a loss of CO2 sensitivity.